Into the Unknown: Arianna Fitts

 I also want to apologize because, for the sake of brevity, this case may come across as more jumbled than my usual posts.
 This is a story with an at times confusing sequence of events.
 If there is any confusion, I'm sure that it's my own fault and apologize profusely.

 THE HISTORY: Silicon Valley is an unofficial region in California located in the southern end of San Francisco Bay.
 Home for many years of the seat of American technological advancement, its population peaked at three million in 2015, but the long-time steady growth has slowed a bit in more recent years.

 Silicon Valley is an area so expensive to live in, even an income that would be considered high in other areas may be difficult to live on.
-People who are known to make six-figure salaries consider themselves to be middle-class, despite this being a rather high income in most areas in the US.
+People who earn six-figure salaries consider themselves to be middle-class, despite this being a more than comfortable income in most areas in the US.